The Kpawumo Children’s Home & Primary School

 As of now the school and kindergarten have 200 students in all, they are looked after and taught by a headmaster and 5 teachers.
 Responsible for the school is a supervisory board.

-The Children’s Home and school are solely financed by donations.
+The Children’s Home and schoosl are financed by the German booster club Kpawumo Goettingen e.V. and donations.

 Our volunteer program offers the children contact to other cultures and helps improving their english.
 The teachers are mainly financed by donations from the volunteer program.